epfl-ada/ada-2024-project-laambada/index.md

   <img src="assets/plots/umap_pKi_RDKIT_descriptors.png" >
 </div>
 <div class="image-container2">
-  <button class="image-button"> PCA componants </button>
+  <button class="image-button"> Show contributions to PCA components </button>
     <div class="image-box">
       <figure>
         <iframe src="assets/plots/pca_features_RDKIT_descriptors.html" width="100%" height="400px"></iframe>
-        <figcaption> PCA componants </figcaption>
       </figure>
   </div>
 </div>

 <div style="text-align: center;">
   <!-- First Plot -->
   <img src="assets/plots/umap_target_RDKIT_descriptors.png" >
-  <p><em>RDKIT embedding space color per targets.</em></p>
+  <p><em>UMAP of PCA-reduced Descriptors</em></p>
 </div>

-Looks like our clients do have their preferences when it comes to binding partners.
-Maybe we can go even further and uncover some deeply rooted preferences that even kinases do not know about?
+As some ligands cluster together, we conclude that our clients do have their preferences when it comes to binding partners.
+Unfortunately, we still don't understand them well enough to predict binding affinities.
+Maybe we can go further and uncover some deeply rooted preferences that even kinases do not know about?

-## Mol2Vec embedding space
+## Mol2Vec Embedding Space

-Inspired by our insightful partnership with RDKit, we contacted our next contractor – Mol2Vec.
+Inspired by our insightful partnership with RDKit, we contacted our next contractor – Mol2vec.
 This agency does the dirty work of finding a meaningful representation of chemical properties and similarities between molecules for you.
 It considers the ligands for what they, in essence, are – atoms connected by bonds – and constructs vectors that capture everything you need to know.
 Straight to the point, so that our kinases do not lose their precious time on ligands that weren't meant for them from the beginning.
 Once again, we care about the comfort of our customers, that's way we propose a dimensionally reduced summary of our findings.

 <div>
   <!-- First Plot -->